-Rather than overwhelming you with training that is a mile wide but an inch deep, we focus first on mastery of four foundational teaching skills before shifting to more advanced practices.
+Rather than overwhelming you with training that is a mile wide but an inch deep, we focus first on deeply understanding ourselves as individuals and leaders who will be teaching students that may or may not have cultural values and beliefs that are different than our own, then move to ensure each Fellows’ mastery of four foundational teaching skills before shifting to more advanced practices.

-Pre-service training is extremely demanding, and you must attend sessions five days per week from approximately 7:00 am to 6:00pm, with potential evening and weekend workshops and events.
+Pre-service training is extremely demanding, and you must attend sessions five days per week from approximately 7:00 am to 6:00 pm, with required after hours planning and grading, and potential evening and weekend workshops and events.
 Pre-service training typically begins in late May and ends in early/mid-July.
 Marian University typically offers dormitory housing at a reduced rate throughout the course of pre-service training for Fellows who are in the process of relocating to the area.
 Due to the critical importance of pre-service training, you cannot miss any portion.
 Attendance is mandatory every day.

 My coach went through the Teaching Fellows program herself and is a real role model.
 She taught me how to be a teacher.

 There is such an incredible net of support during your first two years."